goktugcy/RediSync/README.md

 }
 ```

-Notes: Uses Laravel Redis config automatically, `X-Bypass-Cache: 1` bypasses, JSON 200 is cached ~300s by default.

-- Bypass with header `X-Bypass-Cache: 1`.
+Notes: Uses Laravel Redis config automatically.
+By default, JSON 200 responses are cached for ~300s.
+Bypass with header `X-Bypass-Cache: 1`.
-- JSON responses (status 200) are cached by default for 300s.

 HTTP semantics in Laravel middleware: